Child Life Therapy

 Sheila, Maya’s Mum

 After being stuck in hospital for so long, you take any opportunity to see your child happy, like at Camp Quality’s Family Fun Day.
 Plus - Maya got to see the kids she met in hospital again.
 They’re her friends now.
 We’re like one big happy family.

 How it works

 Child Life Therapists work with the child ‘one on one’ in the hospital environment, including bedside, in clinical areas, treatment rooms and small group situations.

 Importantly, Child Life Therapists include the entire family and promote play and interaction with siblings.

 Camp Quality currently funds Child Life Therapists in oncology paediatric wards in NSW and VIC.

-With so many proven benefits from the support of Child Life Therapists for children and families living with cancer, Camp Quality believe this is important work.
+With so many proven benefits from the support of Child Life Therapists for children and families impacted by cancer, Camp Quality believe this is important work.

 Our longer term goal is to fund further Child Life Therapist positions in oncology units across Australia.